 How can it help your website ranking?

-Optimizing your on-page SEO is not intended help your entire site ranking, unless you’re working on your main page.
-However, it most definitely effect the page you are creating, which if done right will gain traffic and traffic will boost your entire website ranking.
-So, long story short, this will help your ranking.
+Optimizing your on-page SEO is not intended to help your entire site ranking unless you’re working on your main page.
+However, it most definitely affects the page you are creating, which if done right will gain traffic and traffic will boost your entire website ranking.
+Long story short, this will help your ranking.

-- Does your page have a a focus keyword? (i.e. “on page seo checklist” Like I’m using on this post”) When you determine what the page will be about.
-Establish the main keyword and use it frequently throughout the page (be careful to no go over board, only use the keyword where it fits in the copy, if you use it too much, search engines will consider your page spam) A good rule of thumb when determining how many times to insert your keyword is 1-5 times per hundred words.
+- Does your page have a focus keyword? (i.e. “on-page SEO checklist” Like I’m using on this post”) When you determine what the page will be about.
+Establish the main keyword and use it frequently throughout the page (be careful to not go overboard, only use the keyword where it fits in the copy, if you use it too much, search engines will consider your page spam) A good rule of thumb when determining how many times to insert your keyword is 1-5 times per hundred words.

-- Page has a title aka an H1 tag with the main keyword in it: When determining the page title.
+- The page has a title aka an H1 tag with the main keyword in it: When determining the page title.
 Just copy the main keyword and paste it, if at all possible to the front of the page title.
-Title should be at the top of the page.
+The title should be at the top of the page.

 - The keyword appears in the first paragraph of the copy.

 - The keyword is original: You never used it before, specifically on another page.